DynahB1/Challenge_06/README.md

 ---

-## *Welcome to my analysis of San Francisco Real Estate.
-This is a helpfull analysis that can provide insight on rent prices and squarte footage price of homes in San Francisco.
+## Welcome to my analysis of San Francisco Real Estate.
+This is a helpfull analysis that can provide insight on rent prices and square footage price of homes in San Francisco.

 ## *Feel free to explore my codebase!*